Why do we still use 1980s reverb?

 Developed in collaboration with AMS founder, Mark Crabtree, the AMS RMX16 Expanded plug-in is an authentic emulation of one of the most famous reverb units of all time.
 The no-nonsense UI gives you the classic controls without menu diving, which makes it a pleasure to use.

 Like most UAD plug-ins, it sounds great, but it also has all the original patches so you get a realistic feel of using the RMX16 reverb in all its glory.
-It’s available with UAD hardware, and should be in the Spark library soon.
+All the famous algorithms are included, like the ambience and non-linear reverb settings, and it’s now available natively for any DAW.

 Slate Digital Verbsuite Classics